ILLUSTRATIONS AND LETTERING BY ELIZABETH HUBBELL

 Bake for 30–35 minutes.
 Rotate a few times to bake evenly.
 Let the biscuits cool in the oven for a few hours.
 Remove them and continue cooling on wire rack.

 Store in a cookie tin or closed bag until ready to wrap.

-Artist Elizabeth Hubbell created some fun labels you can download, print, and use for wrapping your gifts.
-To get the PDFs, visit the e-book version of this article here.
-Your local copy shop can print on card stock if your home printer can’t handle heavier paper.
+Artist Elizabeth Hubbell has created some fun labels you can download, print, and use for wrapping your gifts.
+Your local copy shop can print the PDFs for you on card stock if your home printer can’t handle heavier paper.

-Spun Sugar has been a good place to find cellophane bags for food items, and you might find you can make use of all those glass jars you have been saving.
+Spun Sugar is a good place to find cellophane bags for food items, and you might find you can make use of all those glass jars you have been saving.

 So, make some Mexican Hot Chocolate, clear off a table to make room for all your materials, and you’re ready for a pleasant afternoon of cottage industry.

 The East Bay Depot for Creative Reuse